 A. Yes, you can lie or sleep on the operative side but not for the first 6 weeks as there may be some discomfort in the scar area.
 If you are a side sleeper and sleeping on the non-operative side, you should sleep with a pillow between your knees for the first 6 weeks.
 Lying on your affected side will not cause dislocation.

 Q. When can I put weight on my new hip?

-Q. How long will I need a walker to crutches?
+Q. How long will I need a walker?

 A. You will need some help with walking for about 6 weeks.
 You will start with a walker and then use a cane based on how quickly you progress with healing.

 Q. Can I get a handicapped parking permit?